Healthy Homes Assessment Tamatea

 Rental Property Home Assessments Tamatea

-Areas of rental properties that are impacted through The Healthy Homes Standard in Tamatea include each:
+Property rental areas that are affected to the Healthy Homes Standard in Tamatea include each:

 • Dining Room